 She knew how important it was for everyone to address me as Alpha on my birthday.
 My wolf was one proud and obnoxious beast that would demand utmost admiration from her pack members, especially on our birthday.

 “Finally, you remember me, huh?”
 My wolf said, mockingly.

 “How can I forget you when you’re always annoying me in my head?”
 I told my wolf, chewing on the meat.

-“I’m not annoying.
-I confess that I’ve temperament issues.
-But I am compassionate and kind,” my wolf said with a smirk.
+“I’m not annoying you, not always.
+I confess that I’ve temperament issues, but you know how compassionate and kind I am,” my wolf said with a smirk.

 “Compassionate my ass.
 You ripped that rogue’s throat in scorching anger last night when I wanted to bring him to the cell for an investigation.”
 I snapped at her in annoyance.